Giuliani’s Three Most Guilty-Sounding Statements From Sunday Morning

 “He has no intention of pardoning himself, but…it doesn’t say he can’t!”
 Giuliani said.
 “That’s another really interesting Constitutional argument…can the president pardon himself?” he mused.
 “It would be an open question, but gosh, I think it would probably get answered by, ‘Gosh, that’s what the Constitution says, and if you want to change it, change it.’”

-From a Constitutional standpoint, Giuliani may have a point.
-Still, the casually tossed-off assertion that a president under investigation can place himself completely above the law may have made even Richard Nixon blush.
+From a Constitutional perspective Giuliani may have a point.
+Still, his casually tossed-off assertion that a president under investigation can place himself completely above the law may have made even Richard Nixon blush.

 It should come as no surprise, though, given the other signals Trump’s legal team has sent recently.
-Their argument that the president can do whatever he wants points to a looming constitutional crisis that will pit the Trump administration’s assertion of king-like powers against the rule of law.
+Their overarching legal argument — that the president can do whatever he wants — has become clearer than ever in recent days.
+Giuliani’s points to a looming constitutional crisis that will pit the Trump administration’s declaration of king-like powers against the rule of law.